7.4. DataCat - a shiny front-end for your dataset¶

 Finally, we can add metadata!

-$ datalad catalog add --catalog-dir data-cat --metadata toy_metadata.jsonl
+$ datalad catalog-add --catalog data-cat --metadata toy_metadata.jsonl

-catalog_add(ok): data-cat [Metadata items successfully added to catalog]
+catalog_add(ok): data-cat [Metadata record successfully added to catalog (dataset: dataset_id=5df8eb3a-95c5-11ea-b4b9-a0369f287950, dataset_version=dae38cf9✂SHA1)]

 result indicates that our metadata was added successfully to the catalog.